Log in links for this page

 Using a generator safely

 • Place the generator outdoors facing away from doors, windows and vents.
 Never use a generator inside a house, basement or crawl space – not even inside a garage with the door open.
-When possible, place the generator 5-10 feet away from the house.
+Place the generator at least 10 feet away from the house.

-• Plug appliances directly into the generator or use heavy-duty, outdoor rated extension cords, not to exceed the number of outlets on the generator.
-Make sure cords are free of cuts and tears and have all three prongs – especially the grounding pin.
+• Plug appliances directly into the generator or use heavy-duty, outdoor-rated extension cords, not to exceed the number of outlets on the generator.
+Make sure cords are free of damage and have all three prongs – especially the grounding pin.

 • Keep the generator dry.
-Operate on a dry surface under an open canopy or tent.
+Operate on a dry surface under an open canopy or tent if necessary.

 • Dry your hands before touching the generator.